 It can take up to a year or more for cycles to regulate after coming off of birth control.
 Not only that but it can have long term effects on the cervical crypts that produce cervical mucus.
 Cervical mucus is essential to sperm life and conception.

 Hormonal birth control actually raises your risk of breast and cervical cancer, stroke and cardiovascular problems.
-It can also cause deficiencies in vitamin c, B2, B12, B6, folate, magnesium, zinc, and more.
+It can also cause deficiencies in vitamin c, B2, B12, B6, folate, magnesium, zinc, Co-enzyme Q10, and more.
 Beyond that, the environmental impact is terrible.

 Are you ready to take control of your fertility?